cosmos/sdk-tutorials/voter/index.md

 ## Requirements

+This tutorial requires [Starport](https://docs.starport.network/) v0.15.1\.
+The tutorial is based on this specific version of Starport.

-This tutorial uses [Starport](https://docs.starport.network/) v0.15.1\.
-The Starport tool is the easiest way to build a blockchain.
+The Starport tool is the easiest way to build a blockchain and accelerates chain development.

 To install `starport` into `/usr/local/bin`, run the following command: